bnb-chain/bnb-chain.github.io/docs/BSC-FAQs-general.md

 If you meet any potential Scams, Phishing, Rug Pulls, and Hacks, please report through this portal: https://forms.coinholmes.com

-Coinholmes.com is supported by Peckshield team (Professional security company)
+Coinholmes.com is supported by the Peckshield team (A professional security company)

 ## How to reset Binance Extention Wallet?
-If user has seed phrase then user can refer [here](wallet/extension/reset.md) to reset wallet.
+If the user has a seed phrase then the user can refer to [here](wallet/extension/reset.md) to reset the wallet.

 ## How to apply for Pioneer Burn Refunding?